marko-js/marko/docs/components.md

 ## Event handling

-The `on-[event](methodName, ...args)` attribute allows an event listener to be attached for either a native DOM event (when used on a native DOM element such as a `<div>`) or a UI component event event (when used on a custom tag for a UI component such as `<my-component>`.
+The `on-[event](methodName, ...args)` attribute allows an event listener to be attached for either a native DOM event (when used on a native DOM element such as a `<div>`) or a UI component event (when used on a custom tag for a UI component such as `<my-component>`.
 The `on-*` attribute is used to associate an event handler method with an event name.
 Attaching listeners for native DOM events and UI component custom events is explained in more detail in the sections below.

+You may also use the `once-[event](methodName, ...args)` attribute, which will listen for only the first event, and then remove the listener for any subsequent events.

 ### Attaching DOM event listeners